COMPASS for Austin Community College

 ACT COMPASS Test and COMPASS @ ACC

 Administered by many higher education institutions across the country, the COMPASS is an evaluative and diagnostic test that helps colleges understand their students' academic abilities and levels better and thus decide the best courses for them.
 There are no pass or fail scores set for this test, and it is self-paced with no time limits set to complete the test.
 In addition to helping colleges place each applicant, the test scores also aid in suggesting developmental programs for each applicant.
-Also, the subject tests included in COMPASS testing are customizable as per the courses offered at each institute.
+Also, the subject tests included are customizable as per the courses offered at each institute.

 - The Reading test

 - The Mathematics test

 In addition, an essay writing test is also included as a part of the THEA Alternative COMPASS test

 The test date and timings are decided by the ACC and informed to each applicant.
 For more information, refer to the Austin Community College website http://www.austincc.edu/cataloghtml/assesment.php.